chuanisawesome/thimble_breakout/README.md

-# thimble_breakout
+# Thimble Breakout RGB Game

-thimble rgb arcade remix
+Changed pong to breakout for a compitition.
+Thimble rgb arcade remix